WALK LEADERS TRAINING COURSES 2018

 Feedback from previous participants has been extremely positive.
 “All parts were absolutely fantastic.
 Going out walking and putting the theory in to practice was invaluable.
 Meeting people from other groups was an added extra great bonus.”

 There is no charge.
 We ask participants to bring a copy of the local map (OS Explorer 146) and a compass.
 Refreshments are provided.
 The courses run between 9.30 am and 4.30 pm at Wotton Village Hall, where there is ample parking.
 There is a bus route along the A25 past the hall, Dorking is the nearest railway station, and we can arrange lifts from there if necessary.
-The courses this year will be on:
+The first course this year was run on 21 April.
+The second will be on:

 There is a limit of 16 places on each course.
 Places will be allocated so as to enable access from all groups.